yoshuawuyts/http-ndjson/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![js-standard-style][standard-image]][standard-url]

 Log http requests as ndjson.
+Works pretty well with `bole`, so you should probably use it with that.
+That is my recommendation.

 ## Installation
 ```sh